tsackton/taelgar/Campaigns/Addermarch/Addermarch - Session 3.md

 Sorting through the treasure recovered from the bottom of the naiad's pool, the party fines some jewelry clearly belonging to [[Elowen Duval]], or at least her family; and a golden holy symbol of [[The Sibyl]] of a strange design.
 After speaking briefly with the naiad about fey, the party returns to the cockatrice lair and destroys the fey gate by melting the crystal keeping it from fully closing with acid from [[Yvan Greenrabbit|Yvan]]'s sorcerous burst.

-%% Fazoth conversation with the naiad
-Fazoth also speaks to the naiad about the fey, learning that the Gloomshaper drove her here, and that he lurks in the Darkwood to the south.
-In the feywild, the Darkwood is known as Duskmire, and is a nasty, terrible place.
+%% [[Fazoth de Brune|Fazoth]] conversation with the naiad [[Fazoth de Brune|Fazoth]] also speaks to the naiad about the fey, learning that the [[Lord Umbraeth|Gloomshaper]] drove her here, and that he lurks in the [[Darkwood]] to the south.
+In the feywild, the [[Darkwood]] is known as Duskmire, and is a nasty, terrible place.
 %%

-After having brought everything outside, the party departs for Roscombe, spending the night on the road.
+After having brought everything outside, the party departs for [[Roscombe]], spending the night on the road.

-### Day 10
+### Day 10 (Tuesday)
 The party detours to [[Brantor]], to give the cockatrice gizzard to [[Caradoc]], and then returns to [[Roscombe]], where they give [[Elowen Duval]] back the treasure they found, learning it was stolen by a bandit two years ago.
 Lady Duval pays them the still-outstanding bounty for the capture or death of the bandit, and wishes them luck.
 We end that evening, back at the Traveler's Rest.